frederic-perez/AmE-dictionary/data/dictionary.md

 __unfurnished__ _One-bedroom unfurnished flats start at £1,325 a month._
 __ungodly__ _adj_
 __ungulate__
-__unheard of__ _idiom_ :three: Extremely uncommon or unusual; beyond belief.
+__unheard of__ _idiom_ :four: Extremely uncommon or unusual; beyond belief.
 Hyphenated if used as a modifier before a noun. _His prowess on the balance beam is unheard of._ _Investors began making unheard-of amounts of money on these risky investments._ _It's not unheard of for individual contributors to question their superiors' decisions._
 __unheralded__ :two::hammer:
 __unhindered__ :two::hammer:
 __unhinged__ :two::hammer: _Alex Jones is the most prolific and unhinged conspiracy theorist in America._